 Proposals are reviewed for innovation and the significance of the work, and planned dissemination of results.
 Several successful proposals are available on the Mack Center website, though the proposal format has changed.
 You can also get great advice from former Mack Fellows.
 There are former Mack Fellows on every campus.

 By their nature, most SoTL projects will need IRB approval.
 Some projects may have prior approval, but many will require a new IRB submission.
-The team members are responsible for submitting the project to their campus review board.
-Please send a copy of IRB approval to the FACET office, email@example.com, once it is attained.
+The fellow or fellowship team is responsible for submitting the project to their campus review board.
+Please send a copy of IRB approval to the FACET office, firstname.lastname@example.org, once it is attained.
 The first stipend will be released when proof of IRB approval has been received.

 Selection and Project Timeline